saikarthik333/Product-Review-Analysis-Fake-Review-Detection/README.md

 It now includes separate, clear instructions for running the app locally versus deploying it to the cloud.
 This explains the purpose of the two different model-loading methods in your app.py script.

-## How to Use
-Simply copy this updated section and replace the existing How to Run section in your README.md file on GitHub.

-Markdown

 ## ⚙️ How to Run

 This project is configured with two modes for loading the ML models: one for running locally on your machine and one optimized for deployment on platforms like Streamlit Community Cloud.